331F22/resources/setup.md

 npm start
 ```

-3. Create a second way to run the server (either or)
+3. Create a second way to run the server: detach from the current tmux session
-    1. Detach from the current tmux session (ctrl-A then d) and open a second
+(ctrl-A then d) and open a second tmux window **or** ctrl-A then " (shift-") to
-    tmux window
-    2. ctrl-A then " (shift-") to split the tmux session. ctrl-A then o to
-    switch between panes.
+split the tmux session. ctrl-A then o to switch between panes.

 4. cd into the server directory and run
 ```